scguaquetam/Students-Metaverse/README.md

-# Students-Metaverse developed by a  group of platzi students.
+# Metaverse developed by a  group of platzi students.

 Joining Unity with web 3, on BNB chain.